Prashanth-Devarahatti/Portable-Heart-Monitering-Device/README.md

-# ESP32 Heart Rate and SpO2 Monitoring with ThingSpeak Integration
+# ESP32 ECG Heart Rate and SpO2 Monitoring with ThingSpeak Integration

 This project utilizes an ESP32 microcontroller along with a MAX30102 sensor to monitor heart rate and blood oxygen saturation (SpO2) levels.
 The collected data is then sent to ThingSpeak, an IoT platform, for storage and visualization.